Viiic98/AirBnB_clone_v4/web_dynamic/README.md

 **BUGS**
 - Now is setting color if API is available or not, but is being added through style attribute using JQuery.css(), is not changing taking in mind the class

+### Task 6
+- CSS
+    - The new checkbox must be at 10px on the left of the State or City name
+- The h4 request is not specific how it should works

+### Another bugs
+- When the page loads as first time places doesnt show anything